-and the second sec est y one of the following may be used to ablish birth date: Birth certificate Infant baptism certificate Delayed certificate of birth • y two of the following may be used to establish th date: School age record Military service records Marriage record if birth date is shown Naturalization certificate if member's age is shown Transcript of record from U.S. Bureau of Census Family record in the family Bible Passport Notarized statement of knowledge of birth date Motor vehicle records Social Security records Voter registration records Any document over 10 years old if birth date is shown e following may be used to document name inges for a member and/or beneficiary Marriage or Registered Domestic Partner certificates Adoption papers ū Child's birth certificate if mother's maiden name is shown If you have difficulty meeting this requirement prior etirement, please contact us.
-We will be happy to work h you to satisfy this requirement.
+V 25 Any one of the following may be used to establish birth date: Birth certificate Infant baptism certificate Delayed certificate of birth Any two of the following may be used to establish birth date: School age record Military service records Marriage record if birth date is shown Naturalization certificate if member's age is shown Transcript of record from U.S. Bureau of Census Family record in the family Bible Passport Notarized statement of knowledge of birth date Motor vehicle records Social Security records Voter registration records Any document over 10 years old if birth date is shown The following may be used to document name changes for a member and/or beneficiary ☐ Marriage or Registered Domestic Partner certificates ☐ Adoption papers ☐ Divorce papers if prior name is shown ☐ Child's birth certificate if mother's maiden name is shown ☐ If you have difficulty meeting this requirement prior to retirement, places contact us.
+We will be bappy to work to retirement, please contact us.
+We will be happy to work with you to satisfy this requirement.